This guide provides step-by-step instructions on setting up SAML SSO using Microsoft Active Directory Federation Services (AD FS).

 - Have a final look at your certificate settings.
 If you need to modify any of those, click the backward arrow next to Certificate Export Wizard.
 Otherwise, click Finish.
 Make sure you leave the AD FS window open as you will need it in a minute.

-- Open the exported certificate by a text editor and copy/paste its content to the SAML SSO provider certificate field on the Enable Single Sign-On page of Bitrise.
+- Open the exported certificate by a text editor and copy/paste its content to the SAML SSO provider certificate field or upload the file itself from your local computer.

 - Save the settings by clicking Configure SSO on Bitrise.
 Let’s continue the SAML SSO configuration on AD FS by adding Bitrise.